 Day 2: Half day loop, with time to explore the area by bike or foot, then ride to Cuajimaloyas and camp there.

-Day 3: Finish of the route with an easy day back to Oaxaca, with time to visit Huayapam, and even Presa La Mina, on the way back into the city.
+Day 3: Finish of the route with a big descent to Oaxaca, with time to visit Huayapam and Presa La Mina, on the way back into the city.

 Please keep the conversation civil, constructive, and inclusive, or your comment will be removed.